PDX-Capstone-Team-A/DxWiFi/testing/README.md

 * Run send.py with an integer command-line argument to specify how many packets to send.

+#### Script arguments

-##### Updates to scripts:
+##### send.py

-send.py now can take up to 3 arguments.
+send.py can take up to 4 arguments.

-The first argument is the number of packets to send. it defaults to 20 packets at this time.
-To change amount of packets:
+The first argument is the number of packets to send.
+It defaults to 20 packets.
+To change amount of packets, add the flag:
-	python send.py <num of packets>
+`-n <num of packets>`

+The second argument is the delay in seconds between sendings of packets.
+It defaults to .001.
+To change the delay, add the flag:
+`-d <delay>`

-The second argument is the IP address to send to.
+The third argument is the IP address to send to.
 It defualts to 10.0.0.8.
-If you want to change ip address:
+To change the ip address, add the flag:
-	python send.py <num of packets> <ip address to send to>
+`-i <ip address to send to>`

-The third argument is the Port to use.
+The fourth argument is the Port to use.
 It defaults to 5005.
-If you want to change port:
-	python send.py <num of packets> <ip address to send to> <port>

-Recieve has two different scripts.
-One is just a receive, which puts all information on the screen.
-This is meant to be used to test connection.
-The receiveandprint.py will take the information and store it in a .txt file that is @ seperated.
-Both can take up to 2 arguments.
+To change the port, add the flag:
+`-p <port>`

+##### receive.py

+receive.py can take up to 3 arguments.

+The first argument is the distance between the sender and receiver.
+This only affects the output of the script.
+It defaults to 0.
+To change the distance, add the flag:
+`-d <distance>`

-The first argument is the IP address of the machine.
+The second argument is the IP address of the machine.
 YOU MUST SPECIFY THE IP OF THE MACHINE USED TO RECEIVE MESSAGES.
-This defaults to 10.0.0.8. if you want to change the ip address:
+This defaults to 10.0.0.8.
+To change the ip address, add the flag:
-	python receive.py <ip address of machine>
+`-i <ip address of machine>`

-The second argument is the port to use.
+The third argument is the port to use.
 It defaults to 5005.
-If you want to change port:
-	pythong receive.py <ip address of machine> <port>
+To change the port, add the flag:
+`-p <port>`